 The cost of energy for consumers in the UK has been a source of continuing debate and discussion, both in energy policy circles and in the wider public discourse.
 Concerns have been expressed both over the size of bills and the contribution that policies to incentivise low-carbon generation and energy saving make to the total cost of energy to consumers.

-How do the impacts of government policies paid for through consumer bills differ between countries?
+- How do the impacts of government policies, paid for through consumer bills, differ between countries?

 Further details can be found in the project scoping note below:Explaining the impact of policy on consumer energy bills: Scoping note and review protocol